JUMP TO:

 Even cooler is that it transcribes the voice notes, and was virtually spot-on.
 This is a super nice touch!
 And atop that, it seems to summarize the entire note for the title automatically, and these titles seem pretty good too.

-Still, I remain skeptical on how many people will leverage either solution from either company.
+Still, I remain skeptical about how many people will leverage either solution from either company.
 In Garmin’s case, it’s too limited to be useful.
-And in COROS’s case, it’s limited in that you must have GPS (so isn’t useful for non-GPS activities, or daily life).
+And in COROS’s case, it’s limited in that you must have GPS (so it’s not useful for non-GPS activities, or daily life).
 Maybe the two companies can just borrow the other half of each other’s solutions, and it’d be perfect.

 Mapping & Navigation: